 The Palacia de la Moneda, which translates to the Palace of the Mint, is the official Chilean presidential residence and houses top government offices.
 The striking building first opened in 1805 and was used as the country’s mint before becoming the seat of government.
 Visitors can explore the courtyards (for free) and the Cultural Center (free before noon).
 Read reviews.

-Cemeteries are rarely tourist destinations, but the Cementerio General, which features lush grounds, moving memorials and ornate sculptures, is one of the city’s urban parks.
+Cemeteries may not be typical tourist destinations, but the Cementerio General, which features lush grounds, moving memorials and ornate sculptures, is also one of Santiago’s urban parks.
 There are more than 2 million people buried at the cemetery, including many famous Chilean citizens, like presidents, politicians, scientists and musicians.
 Read reviews.

 Day Trips From Santiago, Chile